 Mercedes-Benz Transmission Problems

-In this article, we discuss the most common Mercedes-Benz transmission problems and how you can fix some of them.
-This troubleshooting guide will help you narrow down the transmission problem and teach you how to perform some of the repairs.
+This article discusses the most common Mercedes-Benz transmission problems and how you can fix some of them.
+This troubleshooting guide will help you narrow down the transmission problem and teach you how to perform some repairs.

 If your transmission is stuck in gear and you are far away from home, try this: